JinmingZhuang/Paper_record/README.md

 ### Paper: Multimodal Neural Network Acceleration on a Hybrid CPU-FPGA Architecture: A Case Study<br>
 ### Author: M. T. Ajili and Y. Hara-Azum. <br> <br> Publish: IEEE Access 2022
 #### Issue/Motivation:
 Although DeepSense (a multimodal NN consists of CNN and RNN) is designed for low-power mobile and IoT devices, it is still unable to meet these devices' power requirements.
-Thus they aim to use FPGA SOC(YNQ, U96 and ZCU102) to achieve high energy efficiency.
+Thus they aim to use FPGA SOC(YNQ, U96 and ZCU102) to achieve high energy efficiency.<br>
 #### Content:
-1) Showcase the process of building a custimized hw/sw co-design based on xilinx-VI library and DPUs.
+1) Showcase the process of building a custimized hw/sw co-design based on xilinx-VI library and DPUs.<br>
 Phase one: Train their own modified DeepSense NN to meet the requirement of DPU.<br>
 Phase two: Explore the DPU parameter settings based on their application and set up the platform via Vivado and Vitis.<br>
 Phase three: Use Vitis AI quantizer and compiler to generate the DPU instructions based on the DPU parameter.
 Manunally implement unsuported layer in host side.<br>